 In 1982, alum (potassium aluminum sulfate or ammonium aluminum sulfate) was first used in the treatment of hemorrhagic cystitis.64 Neurotoxicity can develop if patients absorb alum systemically, especially if kidney insufficiency is present.

-More recently, aluminum has been linked to the spongiform leukoencephalopathy that rarely ...
+More recently, aluminum has been linked to the spongiform leukoencephalopathy ...